BugSwarm/bugswarm/cache-dependency/README.md

 * `--separate-passed-failed`: Separate passed and failed cached files.
 Will fix some Java artifacts, but will increase artifact size.

+### Python only options
+* `--parse-new-log`: Instead of parsing the original build log, reproduce the artifact and parse this new log.

 ## Algorithm
 1. Download cached files